 FRUIT SELLERS ON KUDLE BEACH

 And then you can ride a boat till paradise, beach, that is.

 Smell of the sea, sound of the waves, Seagulls soaring high up against the sun studded sky, water sparkling like diamonds, beautiful view of the horizon, it does feels like a paradise.

 The boat ride would cost anywhere between 50Rs and 150Rs whatever be the destination.
 It depends on the number of people boarding the boat.

 Less number of people (around four people) = 150Rs per head

-More number of people (around five to eight people) = 50Rs per head
+More people (around five to eight people) = 50Rs per head

 Paradise beach is a very small and sequestered beach.
 It almost feels like a private beach.

 There is just one café on this beach.
 We trekked from Paradise to Half Moon beach.
-In reach Half Moon beach we walked through the hot sand, trek through the wet and cold boulders infested with crabs, climbed up and down small hillocks for about 25mins and there you are.
+To reach Half Moon beach we walked through the hot sand, trekked through the wet and cold boulders infested with crabs climbed up and down small hillocks for about 25mins.